shdown/luastatus/README.md

   substituted.

   * `event`: a function or a string.
-    - If is a function, it will be called by the *barlib* whenever some event with the widget occurs (typically a click).
-It should take one argument and not return anything;
+    - If it is a function, then it will be called by the *barlib* whenever some event with the widget occurs (typically a click).
+It should take one argument and not return anything.
-    - if is a string, it is compiled as a function in a *separate state*.
+    - If it is a string, then it is compiled as a function in a *separate state*.
 See `DOCS/design/separate_state.md` for overview.

 Plugins
 ---
-A plugin is a thing that knows when to call the `cb` function and what to pass to.
+A plugin knows when to call the `cb` function and what to pass to.

 Plugins are shared libraries.
 For how to write them, see